telerik/fiddler-docs/ModelDoc.md

 Follow two steps to configure Fiddler for Windows 8:

 + Create a Loopback Exemption
-+ Place Fiddler’s Root Certificate in the Machine’s Trusted Root Store
++ Place Fiddlerï¿½s Root Certificate in the Machineï¿½s Trusted Root Store

 Create a Loopback Exemption
 ---------------------------